Howard Jacobson: Early life

 He lectured for three years at the University of Sydney before returning to Britain to teach at Selwyn College, Cambridge.
-His later teaching posts included a period at Wolverhampton Polytechnic from 1974 to 1980.
+He also taught at Wolverhampton Polytechnic from 1974 to 1980.

 Career

+Writing

 Jacobson's time at Wolverhampton was to form the basis of his first novel, Coming from Behind, a campus comedy about a failing polytechnic that plans to merge facilities with a local football club.
 The episode of teaching in a football stadium in the novel is, according to Jacobson in a 1985 BBC interview, the only portion of the novel based on a true incident.
 He also wrote a travel book in 1987, titled In the Land of Oz, which was researched during his time as a visiting academic in Sydney.